Travis Stamm’s pick-six caps off Lyons’ first win over Glenbard West since 2016

 WESTERN SPRINGS – Travis Stamm grew a touch emotional reflecting on the meaning of the latest Lyons Township win.

 The senior receiver/defensive back, an Illinois State recruit, grew up watching Lyons football.
-But he never saw a win over Glenbard West, and had never beaten the Hilltoppers himself in three tries.
+But he never saw a win over Glenbard West and had never beaten the Hilltoppers himself in three tries.

-That all changed Saturday.
+That all changed Sept.
+21.

 Lyons (4-0, 2-0 West Suburban Silver), 4-0 for the second time in three years, beat Glenbard West (0-4, 0-2) for the first time since 2016.
+It also was Lyons’ first home win over Glenbard West since 2007.

 “I’ll never forget this game,” Stamm said.
 “It’s a long time coming.
 To be a part of this special win, I’ll never forget it.”

 So, too, won’t fifth-year Lyons coach Jon Beutjer, who had his players gather at midfield for photos afterward.
-Beutjer’s Lions have reached the playoffs the last three years, but this was a big hurdle to clear.
+Beutjer’s Lions have reached the playoffs the past three years, but this was a big hurdle to clear.

 “It’s a big step,” Beutjer said.
 “Really special senior group.
 Our seniors have never beaten this team.
 Our kids came and played with an edge.”